mit-acl/deep_panther/Readme.md

-pip install numpy Cython seals pip install -e . pip install rospkg defusedxml #This will allow you to run roslaunch panther simulation.launch with the virtual environment activated
+pip install numpy Cython seals pip install -e . pip install rospkg defusedxml #This will allow you to run roslaunch panther simulation.launch with the virtual environment activated pip install empy #This will allow you to compile with the virtual environment activated
 ```

 Now you can test the imitation repo by doing `python examples/quickstart.py`